Prowo/NLP_Reports/README.md

 <br>
 220 Data Science for NLP
-Preprocessing Data and practices.
+Preprocessing Data and practices.<be>

 <br>
 201 Intro to NLP
 A1 Computation Models
 A2 Implementing Ngram Language Model by scratch
-A3 Implementing Viterbi Alg for HMM tagger by scratch
+A3 Implementing Viterbi Alg for HMM tagger by scratch<be>